 When should I hire a professional vs. DIY roof repairs?

 You can likely handle minor repairs like replacing a few loose shingles yourself.
-But extensive repairs, steep roofs, multi-story heights, and unknown leak sources often benefit from a certified professional roofer for safety, proper diagnostics, and reliable solutions.
+However extensive repairs, steep roofs, multi-story heights, and unknown leak sources often benefit from a certified professional roofer for safety, proper diagnostics, and reliable solutions.